-The first phase entails the construction of meeting, incentive conferences, and exhibitions facilities along Bunyala Road.
+The first phase entails the construction of meetings, incentive conferences, and exhibition facilities along Bunyala Road.
 This phase will be executed between this year and 2023.

 Upon completion, the economic free zone is expected to create more than 200,000 employment opportunities while the residential complex is expected to accommodate approximately 28,000 residents.

 This project will be the largest and most ambitious development ever to be undertaken in the metropolitan region since independence and is expected to attract local and international private capital.